 https://link.springer.com/article/10.1007/s00253-008-1770-1

-<Answer>
+We have modified the manuscript to introduce EFMs and highlight their usefulness in the introduction section.

 Line 211 references citation [17] which isn’t consistent with the name and date format of the other references.

+We thank the reviewer for pointing these out.
+We have updated these corrections in the manuscript.

 Line 333, 335 mu is used on one line and u on the other, double check consistent use of ‘micro’ designator

+We thank the reviewer for pointing these out.
+We have updated these corrections in the manuscript.

 Line 62: missing the word ‘more’

+We thank the reviewer for pointing these out.
+We have updated these corrections in the manuscript.

 Line 191: missing an ‘s’ on reaction